Hadrien-Cornier/E6040-super-resolution-project/README.md

 3. Request for full access to our Google Storage: gs://hz2538.
 After being accepted, use `gcsfuse --implicit-dirs "hz2538" mnt` to mount the disk to your GCP VM instance or local machine.
 For `gcsfuse`, see details on their website: https://github.com/GoogleCloudPlatform/gcsfuse.
 Please contact Huixiang Zhuang: hz2538@columbia.edu.

 * Open *main.ipynb* and execute all cells.

+#### Acknowledgement

+We would present our sincere thanks to our research partners Jiayu Wang, Xiaomin He, Jieying Mai, who provide huge support on our project and have implemented Tensorflow version of this project (Their project link to be updated).